 A unique experience on the Dublin Coastal Trail, Climb the 4 Sail Mill on the elevated site of an ancient fort, follow the pathway through the crop field to the 5 Sail, Great White Windmill of Skerries to enjoy elevated coastal views.

 Available by escorted tour only with an expert guide.
 Limited tickets.

-Since the 12th century flour has been milled at this unique location.
-The fully restored complex brings to life the authentic workings of a five sail windmill, four sail windmill, water mill and bakery of the 1800’s.
-This provides the visitor with examples of how wind and water energies were harnessed by our ancestors.
+This fully restored complex brings to life the authentic workings of a five sail windmill, four sail windmill, water mill and bakery of the 1800’s.
+This provides you with examples of how wind and water energies were harnessed by our ancestors.

 “The Skerries Mills is the right place to meet a friend for a tea or coffee, for looking a nice gift, for that nice light lunch, for a little light music on a Sunday, for an outdoor tea/coffee or lunch or somewhere to hold a meeting and all at the right price.
 It's a no hurry place, its a time for you place, its the right place.”

 “Fantastic windmills, water mill tour, cafe, and gift shop.
 And the people are so friendly and helpful.
 It's a must-see on a trip to Dublin or Ireland.”